Tour: with Workshop

 Contact Julia Tanner at julia@reynolda.org with questions.

-All additional complimentary categories other than Youth 18 and Under (which can be reserved online) may be reserved upon arrival in-person with corresponding ID, while supplies last.
+All additional complimentary categories other than Child 3 and Under (which can be reserved online) may be reserved upon arrival in-person with corresponding ID, while supplies last.
 For more information on complimentary admission categories please click here.

 Join us to learn more about the natural world around us!
 Children will explore Reynolda's grounds while learning more through a variety of lessons.